-Dr. Ala Bazyleva received her MS in Chemistry and PhD in Chemistry from the Belarusian State University (Minsk, Belarus).
+Dr. Ala Bazyleva received her MS in Chemistry and PhD in Chemistry from the Belarusian State University in Prof. G. Kabo’s laboratory (Minsk, Belarus).
 Her dissertation was devoted to studying thermodynamic properties of adamantane derivatives, intermediates in the synthesis of pharmaceuticals, by experimental (combustion calorimetry, adiabatic calorimetry, differential scanning calorimetry, Knudsen effusion method) and theoretical methods (quantum chemistry and statistical physics).
-She subsequently studied surface tension and micellation in aqueous solutions of ionic liquids in the laboratory of Prof. A. Heintz (Rostock, Germany); viscosity, thermal properties, and phase equilibria of heavy oils and bitumen in the group of Prof. J. Shaw (Edmonton, Alberta); viscosity of gas-saturated oils in the laboratory of Prof. M. Liberatore (Golden, Colorado).
+She subsequently studied surface tension and micellation in aqueous solutions of ionic liquids in the laboratory of Prof. A. Heintz (University of Rostock, Germany); viscosity, thermal properties, and phase equilibria of heavy oils and bitumen in the group of Prof. J. Shaw (University of Alberta, Canada); viscosity of gas-saturated oils in the laboratory of Prof. M. Liberatore (Colorado School of Mines, Colorado).
 Dr. Bazyleva was a contributor to the NIST-TRC thermodynamic tables in 2007-2009.
 She joined TRC as an expert in thermophysics and thermochemistry in 2013.